-The City Auditor concurs with the Commissioner of Finance that it is in the City's taxpayer's best interest for elected officials to have a working knowledge of this important governmental activity that has been delegated by the Common Council to the Commissioner of Finance.
+The City Auditor continues to stress that it is in the City's taxpayer's best interest for elected officials to have a working knowledge of this important governmental activity that has been delegated by the Common Council to the Commissioner of Finance.
 The importance of being conversant with all the actions being taken to protect public funds in the City's custody is of the upmost importance, especially in these uncertain economic times.